IgniteUI/igniteui-documentation/topics/02_Controls/igTileManager/00_igTileManager_Overview.md

 ## <a id="requirements"></a>Requirements

 The `igTileManager` control is a jQuery UI widget and, therefore, depends on the jQuery and jQuery UI libraries.
 The Modernizr library is also needed because the `igSplitter` depends on it.
-References to these resources are needed nevertheless, in spite of the use of pure jQuery or ASP.NET MVC helpers.
+References to these resources are needed nevertheless, in spite of the use of pure jQuery or %%ProductNameMVC%%.
 The Infragistics.Web.Mvc assembly is required when the control is used in the context of ASP.NET MVC.

 The CSS files for the `igTileManager`, `igLayoutManager`, `igSplitter` and should be referenced in your page for the correct rendering of the control.